Nikola Maraš: Chaves

 On 31 August 2017, Maraš was officially transferred to Portuguese club Chaves on a four-year deal.

 Almería

 On 15 August 2019, Maraš joined Spanish club Almería on a one-year loan.
 On 22 August of the following year, after being a regular starter, he signed a permanent four-year deal with the club.

 On 31 August 2021, Maraš moved to La Liga side Rayo Vallecano on loan for the 2021–22 season.

 Alavés

 On 11 August 2022, Maraš moved to second division side Deportivo Alavés also in a temporary one-year deal.
 On 26 June 2023, after the club's promotion to the top tier, he signed a permanent four-year contract.

 On 1 February 2024, after failing to make any league appearances for the first half of the 2023–24 campaign, Maraš returned to the second division after being loaned out to Levante UD.
 On 30 August, he moved to fellow league team Sporting de Gijón on a one-year loan deal.

+On 30 January 2026, after again being without minutes at the Babazorros, Maraš was loaned to neighbouring CD Mirandés until June.
+On 13 August, he terminated his link with Alavés.